szpajder/dumpvdl2/README.md

 ##### What frequencies it runs on?

 The most ubiquitous is 136.975 MHz (so called Common Signalling Channel).
-In some areas where the capacity of a single channel is not enough, 136.725 or 136.875 is used as well.
-Because they are closely spaced, `dumpvdl2` can receive all of them simultaneously with a single RTLSDR receiver.
+In some areas where the capacity of a single channel is not enough, 136.725, 136.775 or 136.875 is used as well.
+Because they are closely spaced, dumpvdl2 can receive all of them simultaneously with a single receiver.

 ##### Is it used in my area?

-If you are in EU or US, that's quite probable.
+Yup, it's quite probable.
 Launch your favorite SDR Console (like SDRSharp or GQRX), tune 136.975 MHz and place your antenna outside (or near the window, at least).
-If you can see short bursts every now and then, it's there.
+If you see short bursts every now and then, it's there.

 ##### What antenna shall I use?